kmkr/splendid-nudibranch/content.md

 Location		Anilao, The Philippines
 Latin			Eunice aphroditois
 Tags			worm 2014
 Description		The bobbit is my favorite worm.
 It can grow up to a meter, has a stunning purple iridescence, five antennae to sense passing fish and a scissor-like mouth to split prey in half.
 Most of the body is covered in sand, just enough is exposed to ambush surprised fish.
 This worm is quite rare, shy, and mysterious as well so little is known about its behaviour.
 It's theorized that the worm doesn’t see at all but use its excellent receptors to movements in the water to sense nearby fish.
-The bobbit was one of my reasons to go to Anilao.

 DSC03448.jpg